Proposed women’s center has potential to make tangible changes

 Potential issues of redundancy and confusion could arise with this proposed center.
 If the center offers sexual assault services, would it handle the situation directly?
 Or would it refer the student to the necessary organization that already exists?
 Would the center run separately from the LGBTQ Resource Center?
 If the center is to succeed, it must make gender-related services more accessible and streamlined, not more convoluted.
 In a difficult situation, the last thing a student should experience is uncertainty as to which office would provide the necessary help.

 In the best-case scenario, the center would act as the one-stop destination for all gender-related issues on campus.
 The university currently has an LGBTQ Student Center and the Sexual Assault Resource Team (S.A.R.T.).
 Additionally, there are organizations, such as Canes Care for Canes and No Zebras, that are dedicated to preventing sexual assault.
-The proposed center would benefit from absorbing these vv under its umbrella, acting as both an overseer and central location for the gender-dedicated resources on campus.
+The proposed center would benefit from absorbing these under its umbrella, acting as both an overseer and central location for the gender-dedicated resources on campus.

 Whether through a specialized center or other avenues, there are certainly small but effective ways to tangibly improve the experience of women on campus.
 For example, making free feminine hygiene products available on campus would be a practical health and safety measure that would help many, a subject of another UM Change.org petition.
 The petitions alone are inviting candid dialogue surrounding such issues on campus, and students may increasingly recognize other opportunities to improve their campus.